epsil/epsil.github.io/gll/index.md

 When we memoize both the parsers and the parser combinators, parsing is efficient and the delayed execution only creates a single parser instance.

 The current parser combinators support recursion to a limited degree.
-The `r`{.scheme} parser is right-recursive because the self-reference is "to the right" in the sequence.
-Therefore, `r`{.scheme} will always consume some part of the input string (an `"a"`{.scheme}) before recursing.
+The `r` parser is right-recursive because the self-reference is "to the right" in the sequence.
+Therefore, `r` will always consume some part of the input string (an `"a"`) before recursing.
 In a left-recursive grammar, on the other hand, the self-reference comes first:

 ```scheme
 (define-parser s